2 shot, 1 fatally, at Bronx intersection, Mercedes flees the scene

 Police are looking for a white Mercedes that fled the scene, and they believe the gunfire came from inside the vehicle.

-A 32-year-old man remains in series condition after suffering gunshot wound to right leg.
+A 32-year-old man remains in serious condition after suffering gunshot wound to the right leg.

-Authorities say the shooting occurred after some sort of dispute, but it is unclear if the victims were the intended targets.
+Authorities say the shooting occurred after some sort of dispute.
+A witness came forward to say there was an argument between the gunman and the two victims.

 There are no arrests, and the investigation is ongoing.